syncfusion/blazor-docs/src/diagrams/diagram/native-events.md

----
-title: "Diagram Native Events"
-component: "Diagram"
-description: "The diagram control supports native events in blazor.
-We listed the native events and also explained how to trigger an native event"
----

 # Native events

 The Diagram control provides event support, which triggers while interacting with the diagram.
 Also, Syncfusion provides native event support in blazor for the following events